Black holes are regarded as the most extreme case of gravity. They are objects so compact with extremely high gravity that even light cannot escape.

 Their properties were first studied by the famous American physicists Robert Oppenheimer and Hartland Snyder in 1939 who theoretically proved that whenever a star of sufficient mass stop burning, it may turn into a black hole.

-Until modern investigations and researches, it was believed that that their number were quite limited in our universe.
-However, modern discoveries proved the reverse, and now it is a common belief among the majority of astronomers as well as physics community that at the center of each galaxy there exists one black hole that powers the galaxy.
+Until modern investigations and researches, it was believed that their number was quite limited in our universe.
+However, modern discoveries proved the reverse, and now it is a common belief among the majority of astronomers as well as the physics community that at the center of each galaxy there exists one black hole that powers the galaxy.